webplatform/docs/svg/elements/filter/index.md

 }}
 }}
 {{Notes_Section
 |Usage=Within the enclosing filter element, a filter effect is defined by taking inputs, applying transformation operations and feeding the results of those transformations into further operations.
-Advanced filters typically contain 10 or more individual filter elements in an input/output chain.
+Advanced filters typically can contain 5or more individual filter primitives in an input/output chain.
 Filters are also capable of inheriting from other filters via the xlink:href attribute, however, this is not widely supported in current browsers (Dec 2012).

-Most filter attributes are animateable via the animate element, however animation performance for complex filters in current desktop browsers (Dec 2012) is uneven.
+Most filter attributes are animateable via the <animate> element (available in all browses except IE as of November 2012).
+With the increasing prevalence of GPU acceleration of filters, performance on many browsers is now acceptable.

 Child elements of the Filter element - filter primitives - have two optional attributes that specify the color space within which color interpolation calculations are performed: '''color-interpolation''' and '''color-interpolation-filters'''.
 The default for the former is sRGB, and the default for the latter is linearRGB.
 Manipulations that invert the color space (through feColorMatrix or feComponentTransfer) can result in "non-intuitive" results.
 For example, a color inversion of a greyscale image in linearRGB will result in a pronounced shift toward whiter tones.
 This can be corrected by setting the value of the primitive to sRGB.
 These attributes can be set on the individual filter primitives or inherited from the filter element itself.